fml-fam/fml/README.md

 * [PETSc](https://www.mcs.anl.gov/petsc/)
 * [GSL](https://www.gnu.org/software/gsl/)

-These are all great libraries which have stood the test of time and have many happy users.
+These are all great libraries which have stood the test of time.
 Armadillo in particular is worthy of a look, as it has a very nice interface and very extensive set of functions.
 However, to my knowledge, all of these focus exclusively on CPU computing.
-You can use things like [nvblas](https://docs.nvidia.com/cuda/nvblas/index.html) to offload some computations to GPU (ones that are very `gemm` heavy can do well), but this doesn't always achieve good performance, and it doesn't include distributed computing.
+There are some extensions to Armadillo and Eigen for GPU computing.
+And for gemm-heavy codes, you can use [nvblas](https://docs.nvidia.com/cuda/nvblas/index.html) to offload some work to the GPU, but this doesn't always achieve good performance.
+And none of the above include distributed computing, except for PETSc which focuses on sparse matrices.

 There are probably many other C++ frameworks in this arena, but none to my knowledge have a similar scope.